One way to enjoy wine is to go alone to Texas wine country.

 This popular restaurant in Johnson City started with one room and a few tables in a small house.
 Bryans has almost doubled the space in just a few years.
 Bryans On 290 is a fine dining restaurant…be prepared to spend some money, but it is excellent.

-I don’t mind dining alone here because you can sit at the bar, which is usually busy, so if you want to have a conversation with someone, the odds are good.
+I don’t mind dining alone when I go on a wine country solo trip.
+Here, you can sit at the bar, which is usually busy, so if you want to converse with someone, the odds are good.
 Go hungry because the portions are generous, and everything is beautifully prepared.
 Try the cast iron seared salmon for something healthy or the prime Angus ribeye with mashed potatoes for a true Texas meal.

 Hye Thai, Johnson City